sebastienrousseau/pain/README.md

 ### Examples

-`HRC` comes with a set of examples that you can use to get started.
+`PAIN` comes with a set of examples that you can use to get started.
 The examples are located in the `examples` directory of the project.
 To run the examples, clone the repository and run the following command in your terminal from the project root directory.